petejan/esp3/README.md

 Follow the Downloads link in the menu bar on the left and it will get you the latest version of the project's source code.
 Once downloaded on your local machine, just run "EchoAnalysis.m" from the "ESP3" root folder.

-# It's great, but how do I stay up-to-date.
+# How do I stay up-to-date with the latest developments?
 Do I have to re-download a new version every time it comes out?

 You can, but a better way would be for you to install Git and "fork" the project.
 Doing so will also download the source code and Git will allow you to keep it updated to the latest version if you so wish.
 [Learn about version controlling, Git and "forking" here](https://www.atlassian.com/git?utm_source=bitbucket&utm_medium=link&utm_campaign=help_dropdown&utm_content=learn_git).